undef314/ripgrep/README.md

 <h1 align="center">
   <br />
-  Rigrep
+  Ripgrep
 </h1>

-<p align="center"><b>This is the snap for rigrep</b>, <i>"A line oriented search tool that recursively searches your directory for a regex pattern"</i>.
+<p align="center"><b>This is the snap for ripgrep</b>, <i>"A line oriented search tool that recursively searches your directory for a regex pattern"</i>.
 It works on Ubuntu, Fedora, Debian, and other major Linux
 distributions.</p>

 <!-- Uncomment and modify this when you are provided a build status badge